DodgyBadger/fetch_photos_from_discourse/README.md

 - **Missing images**: Ensure the `./images` directory exists and has appropriate permissions.
 If you encounter permission errors during installation, make sure you're running the commands with sudo.

 - **Permission denied errors**: Make sure you're running all commands with sudo (e.g., `sudo ./photoframe-install install`).
 The installation script needs to create directories and install system services.

+- **Display environment errors**: If you see errors like `feh ERROR: Can't open X display`, make sure you have a physical display connected or set up a virtual framebuffer (Xvfb).

+- **No images displayed**: During installation, a default image is used to ensure Feh can start properly.
+If you only see this default image and no actual photos, check the logs to verify if image downloading is working correctly: `sudo ./photoframe-install status`.
+You can customize this default image by adding a file named `default.jpg` or `default.png` to your PhotoFrame directory before installation.